-Fruits and vegetables are, of course, the staples of a healthy diet and tasty recipes, but they can quickly go bad if we don’t use what we buy right away.
-Tossing wilted vegetables and brown fruit is a real waste of good food—and money.
-So try freezing the leftover produce you won't use again soon.
+Fruits and vegetables are the staples of a healthy diet and tasty recipes, but they can spoil quickly, especially if not stored correctly.
+Tossing wilted vegetables and brown fruit is a waste of good food—and money.
+So, learn how to store your produce Opens in new window and other foods Opens in new window for maximum freshness and freeze anything you won't eat right away.

 5. Buy in bulk